grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "So the bird actually fucking worked?"
 Percy asked, unable to totally get the skepticism out of her voice as her eyes continued to follow the bird above.

 "Herschel was a total fucking champ!
 Found me cruising out in the middle of fucking endless expanse of green water.
 He gave me your message with the dock number...but Herschel was the easy part.
 The hard part was finding the dock on the way into Stilt City here.
-Had to stop and ask people probably a dozen fuckin' times --- and folks around here speak a strange fuckin' mix of languages I don't fuckin' understand, mostly."
+Had to stop and ask people probably a dozen fuckin' times --- and folks around here talk a strange fuckin' mix of languages I don't fuckin' understand, mostly."

 "It is good to see you, Captain Shakes," said Hemi, "and Herschel.
 What happened after you left us?"